Kgaur431/DSA_Supereme/README.md

                        a * b   = N
                     1. 1 * 10  = 10     2 factors
                     2. 2 * 5   = 10     2 factors
+                                                                    // if we write any number into a * b form. obiously 1 number will be smaller than other. like 10 ==> 2 * 5.
+                                                                    // so, in our case a is smaller number and b is larger number. but we can write b < a also. then,
+                                                                    //      b * a   = N
+                                                                    //   1.
+1 * 10  = 10     2 factors
+                                                                    //   2.
+2 * 5   = 10     2 factors  ==> any 1 number can be smaller than other.
             EG 2 --> N = 100 { 1, 2, 4, 5, 10, 20, 25, 50, 100 }
             REPRESENTS --> means represents the factor in ** pairs of any number ** a * b   = N